 NB: What’s one important higher- level value?

 MS: What I refer to as “connectedness with the other” is a very important higher-order value that often propels progress on lower-level values.
-I once met the mayor of a small town in a wine- producing region in the south of France who had to manage conflict within the town council.
-He said that when they were facing a really tough conflict, he would bring out several bottles of his wine.
+I once met the mayor of a small town in a wine-producing region in the south of France who had to manage conflict within the town council.
+He said that when they were dealing with conflict, he would bring out several bottles of his wine.
 They would taste the wine and give their opinions, and the council members who had vineyards would bring in their own wine to be tasted.
 When they got back down to business, everyone would feel more connected, and more open to compromise and solutions as a result.
 You can create connectedness with the other in many ways, such as sharing a meal or talking about common interests or experiences.

 NB: What if you try to appeal to a higher-level value and the other side doesn’t respond?

-MS: There’s always some other higher-level value.
+MS: When you’re dealing with conflict, there’s always some other higher-level value.
 At one time, I lived in a large faculty-housing building in New York City.
 The children’s swings were in an open area where residents’ dogs could roam, and the area wasn’t very clean as a result.
 So the faculty met to vote on whether to keep dogs out of the area.
 My wife and I had a dog, but we recognized that children need a safe and clean space to play.
 We proposed keeping the area clean and our dogs on leashes, but it looked like we were going to lose.

 Just before the vote, a faculty member raised his hand and said, “I’m against the dog run, but I care about minority rights, and the faculty with dogs are in the minority.”
 Aha!
 I proposed that they give us three months to keep the area clean and safe, and then hold the vote.
 So, that’s what they did.
 The dog owners followed the new rules, and the kids had a nice place to play.